Workiva/over_react/lib/src/ui_core/README.md

 Each Component expose `UiFactory` to create new `UiProps` instances, which aids in consumption.

-Note how you might render the same DOM in JSX, react-dart, and web_skin_dart:
+Note how you might render the same DOM and components in JSX, react-dart, and web_skin_dart:

 * JSX: